France in the Middle Ages: Philip III and Philip IV (1270–1314)

-In 1301, fresh trouble erupted when the Bishop of Pamiers was accused by the King of heresy and treason, leading to another protest from Boniface VIII that Church property could not be confiscated without Rome's permission and all Christian rulers were subordinate to papal authority.
+In 1301, fresh trouble erupted when the Bishop of Pamiers was accused by Philip of heresy and treason, leading to another protest from Boniface that Church property could not be confiscated without Rome's permission and that all Christian rulers were subordinate to papal authority.
 The pope summoned French clergy to the Vatican to debate a reform of the kingdom.
 Once again the prelates were left divided between loyalty to their country and loyalty to the Church.
-Those who took the side of Philip met in a large assembly in Paris along with other segments of French society criticizing the Pope, who responded by excommunicating the king and all clergy who had supported him.
+Those who took the side of Philip met in a large assembly in Paris along with other segments of French society criticizing the pope, who responded by excommunicating the king and all clergy who had supported him.
 The following year, Philip struck back with a vengeance.
-Prelates loyal to the crown formed a scheme to bring Boniface to trial, and the Pope was summarily arrested at Anagni that September.
+Prelates loyal to the crown formed a scheme to bring Boniface to trial, and the pope was summarily arrested at Anagni that September.
 He was beaten by his jailers and threatened with execution if he did not resign the papacy, but he refused.
-The 68-year-old Pope was released from captivity after only a few days and died several weeks later.
+The 68-year-old pope was released from captivity after only a few days and died several weeks later.

-Philip ensured that he would never again have trouble with the Church by promoting Raymond Bertrand de Got, archbishop of Bordeaux, as the next Pope.
-The papal conclave was evenly divided between French and Italian cardinals, but the latter acquiesced and de Got became Pope Clement V. Thus, Philip successfully installed an obedient French puppet in the papacy that was moved to Avignon.
+Philip ensured that he would never again have trouble with the Church by promoting Raymond Bertrand de Got, archbishop of Bordeaux, as the next pope.
+The papal conclave was evenly divided between French and Italian cardinals, but the cardinals acquiesced and de Got became Pope Clement V. Thus, Philip successfully installed an obedient French puppet in the papacy that was moved to Avignon.

-More administrative reforms were made by Philip IV, also called Philip the Fair (reigned 1285–1314).
-This king signed the Auld Alliance, and established the Parlement of Paris.
+Philip also signed the Auld Alliance and established the Parlement of Paris.
 One of the more bizarre episodes of Philip's reign was his involvement in the destruction of the Knights Templar.
-The Templars had been founded during the Crusades more than a century earlier, but now consisted of old men whose prestige was greatly diminished after the fall of the Holy Land and no longer seemed to serve any useful purpose worth their privileges.
+The Templars had been founded during the Crusades more than a century earlier but now consisted of old men whose prestige was greatly diminished after the fall of the Holy Land and no longer seemed to serve any useful purpose worth their privileges.
 Unable to find suitable evidence of misdeeds by the Templars to justify disposing of the order, Philip had to resort to a mass meeting at Tours in 1308 to rally support.
-Finally in 1312, Clement V, despite his misgivings, issued a bull ordering their dissolution.
+In 1312 Clement V, despite his misgivings, issued a bull ordering their dissolution.
 The Templars' possessions were handed over to the Knights Hospitallers and their remaining members imprisoned or executed for heresy.